mario33881/blif2graph/README.md

 This library uses argparse to parse arguments:

-If the ```--fsm``` flag is passed to the program the [blifparser library](https://github.com/mario33881/blifparser) parses the input file and blif2graph generates an FSM graph using graphviz.
+If the ```--fsm``` flag is passed to the program the [blifparser library](https://github.com/mario33881/blifparser) parses the input file and blif2graph uses fsm2graph to generate an FSM graph using pygraphviz.

 You can also pass other arguments together with the ```--fsm``` flag:
 * ```--input```: BLIF input file path (required)